pottendo/pottendo-Pi1541/README.md

 A simple web-server features
 - Manage Upload and SDCard
   - upload of images to the SDCard
-  - upload of a Pi1541 kernel image
+  - delete of diskimage
+  - create directory
   - create new diskimages, use extension to select between .d64 or .g64 formats (.d81 is not supported)
 - Mount Images
   - mount images,
-  - image content preview
+  - image content preview, including D81 images
 - edit of _options.txt_ and _config.txt_
-- Update Pi1541 files like _options.txt_, _config.txt_
+- Update Pi1541 files like _options.txt_, _config.txt_, _Pi1541 kernel_
 - reboot of Pi1541

 Some further ideas: